markfeit/duplicacy-scripts/README.md

 in `$DEST/prefs` Samples are provided in the `prefs` directory of the sources.
 These files are not installed by default.

 Set up the scripts by editing `$DEST/etc/settings`.
+Note that if `CONFIG_AUTO_UPDATE` is enabled, any changes in the original GitHub repository will be applied to `$DEST/etc/settings-update` rather than overwriting `settings`.

 At this point, backups and maintenance will be done automatically by cron.